Buyout firms face squeeze as investors go direct for deals

 It follows big investors like The Canada Pension Plan Investment Board (CPPIB), which last year bought a stake in motorcycle grand prix organiser Dorna, and the Ontario Teachers' Pension Plan Board in doing more deals outside of funds.

-The $173 billion (113 billion pounds)-strong CPPIB has now bypassed funds for more than $11 billion (7 billion pounds) of private equity investments, according to its website, against $42 billion (27 billion pounds) committed to funds since 2001.
+The $173 billion-strong CPPIB has now bypassed funds for more than $11 billion of private equity investments, according to its website, against $42 billion committed to funds since 2001.
 Past direct deals include stakes in jet engine component maker Avio and health and beauty group Alliance Boots.

 In expanding co- and direct investing, pension funds and insurers are, in part, mimicking sovereign wealth funds which have long taken it on themselves to scour the world for assets.